inframarauder/birthday-reminder-webapp/README.md

 ## About

-A web app that lets you save records of your friends' birthdays and get email reminders for them.
+A web app / PWA that lets you save records of your friends' birthdays and get email reminders for them.

 ## Tech stack :
 - Next.js
+- NextAuth
+- NextPWA
 - MongoDB
-- NextAuth
 - Tailwind CSS
 - AWS Lambda